gbraad-dotfiles/app-action/README.md

 gbraad's Dotfiles `apps` action
 ===============================

-Use dotfiles' `apps`-command to install applications
+Runs `app` from my dotfiles to install applications according to the [application defintions](https://github.com/gbraad-dotfiles/applications).
+These are Actionfiles specifically to handle application related tasks, like installation, service install, desktop export, etc.

 ### Usage